Sorted1/Guardian_Dumper/README.md

 # Guardian_Dumper
-String Dumper And Checker For Data Forensics And PC Checking For Cheats Or Unwanted Software.
+String Dumper And Checker For PC Checking For Cheats Or Unwanted Software.
 This tool dumps DNSCACHE, PCASVC, FIVEM, LSASS, DISCORD, DPS

 ## Setup